 São Francisco Church on Largo de Coimbra in Ouro Preto Historic Center

 São Francisco church is enlaced with intricate religious paintings and sculptures dating from the 1700s.
-The author of many of these arts was Aleijadinho.
-Born in 1738, baroque artist Aleijadinho is known for both his pedra-sabão sculptures and wood carvings and paintings.
+The author of many of these works of art was Aleijadinho.
+Born in 1738, baroque artist Aleijadinho is known for his pedra-sabão sculptures, wood carvings, and paintings.
 Pedra-sabão is a soft stone found in Minas Gerais that lends itself to easy sculpting.
 This rock entwines throughout the church in intricate baroque religious depictions.

-Aleijadinho was born to a slave Isabel and the Portuguese Manuel Francisco Lisboa, who was also an artist.
-Being bi-racial Aleijadinho was not allowed to sign his work, though nevertheless his fame grew throughout Minas.
+Aleijadinho was born to Isabel, a slave, and the Portuguese, Manuel Francisco Lisboa, who was also an artist.
+Being bi-racial, Aleijadinho could not sign his work, though his fame grew throughout Minas.
 He is considered the most celebrated Brazilian baroque artist.

 Perhaps the most awe-inspiring aspect of this church is its hand-painted ceiling.
 It depicts Nossa Senhora dos Anjos (Our Lady of Angels) ascending away from Earth.
 It was painted over 9 years by Manuel da Costa Ataide.